 We note here three factors that differentiate all these prior DOJ cases from Trump's.
 First, Trump held the highest position in the federal government.
 To the extent that his criminal conduct occurred while he was still in that position, he abused his position of trust to an extent far graver than any of the other DOJ cases discussed below, which always involved people holding positions far below that of president and often involved people holding relatively low-level positions.
-Abuse of position of trust is a recognized aggravating factor.
-304 Second, his position as a former president, which enabled his taking of the documents, makes the need to prosecute such criminal conduct that much greater in order to promote respect for the law by all for the proper handling of government documents.
+Abuse of position of trust is a recognized aggravating factor.344 Second, his position as a former president, which enabled his taking of the documents, makes the need to prosecute such criminal conduct that much greater in order to promote respect for the law by all for the proper handling of government documents.
 If low-level government employees are prosecuted, but not the leader of those people in an egregious case of unlawful conduct, respect for the law and deterrence will be gravely undermined.
 Third, unlike the DOJ cases below, Trump involved numerous people in his illegal scheme, albeit some or all of them were unwitting participants.
 The US Sentencing Guidelines recognize such a leadership role of a defendant as an exacerbating factor.
-The undergotened are such as a sex of the law by all for the proper handling of government documents.
-The undergotened are greater to promote respect for the law by all for the proper handling of government documents.
-The undergotened are greater to prove the law by all for the law by
+346